buckleyc/WifiPhisher/README.md

   Allows customization of network settings and phishing scenarios through a web interface.

 ## To-Do List
-- [ ] Add a channel tracking functionality (some ap may switch channel)
+- [ ] Add a channel tracking functionality (some AP may switch channels)
-- [ ] Add a handshake capture and basic aircrack implementation to check user input password
+- [ ] Add a handshake capture and basic aircrack implementation to check a user input password
 - [ ] Add a telegram/email notification when password is succesfully stealed

 # WifiPhisher for ESP32